 In a nutshell, Interplast are a not-for-profit organisation working to improve the quality of life for people with a disability – who are disabled as a result of congenital or acquired medical conditions such as cleft lip and palate or burn scar contractures.

-Interplast do this by sending fully qualified Australian and New Zealand volunteer plastic and reconstructive surgeons, anaesthetists, nurses and allied health professionals to the Asia Pacific region to provide free surgical treatment for patients who would otherwise not be able to afford access to such services.
+Interplast do this by sending fully qualified Australian and New Zealand volunteer plastic surgeons in Australia, anaesthetists, nurses and allied health professionals to the Asia Pacific region to provide free surgical treatment for patients who would otherwise not be able to afford access to such services.

 For Interplast, it’s all about function and enabling full engagement in society.
 Interplast also pride themselves on their intentions to leave a legacy.
 The aim?
 To do themselves out of a job.
 Interplast focus heavily on facilitating medical training and mentoring for in-country medical personnel by supporting and building the capacity of local health services.